hashicorp/terraform-provider-google/website/docs/r/compute_region_network_firewall_policy_rule.html.markdown

 The `match` block supports:

+* `dest_address_groups` -
+  (Optional)
+  Address groups which should be matched against the traffic destination.
+Maximum number of destination address groups is 10.
+Destination address groups is only supported in Egress rules.

 * `dest_fqdns` -
   (Optional)
   Domain names that will be used to match against the resolved domain name of destination of traffic.
 Can only be specified if DIRECTION is egress.